wavefrontHQ/docs/pages/doc/cardinality.md

 `cpu.usage.user 24 1529590428`

-**/Question/:  Shouldn't the next thing be the source instead of 1529590428?**

 In Wavefront, we enhance the data with tags and indexes, so that it has more context.
 For example,

 `cpu.usage.user 24 1529590428 source=mysystem service=auth env=prod`

 Containerized environments typically also include the container ID and pod name:

-**/Question/:  How do we use pod names?
-Shouldn’t be source, but does it make sense to use it as a point tag?**
+**/Question/: How do we use the pod names in Wavefront?
+Does it make sense to use the pod name as a point tag or we can use it as a source?**

 `cpu.usage.user 24 1529590428 source=mysystem service=auth env=prod containerid=6af39d33 podname=auth-coreapp-6m984d`